 Away makes quality luggage, but as you can see, the smart luggage features are really just a power bank, and that power bank is only available in the carry-on sizes.
 While you will probably spend more time with your carry-on bag than a checked bag, I sometimes pack only a checked bag, and found it useful to have a power bank on my large Raden bag.

 You’ll need to charge your power bank before each trip, and it is removable with the included mini screwdriver, allowing for potential upgrades in the future.
-One more note on power banks: while the batteries used by smart luggage manufacturers are all TSA approved, some travelers have reported issues with poorly trained TSA agents giving their bags with power banks extra scrutiny.
+One more note on power banks: while the batteries used by smart luggage manufacturers are all TSA approved, some people have reported issues with poorly trained TSA agents giving their bags with power banks extra scrutiny.
 This shouldn’t be an issue as they become more common, but you should absolutely look for a bag with a removable battery.

 As useful as a power bank might be, I’d love to see them expand into additional smart functionality in 2017.
 Still, if you’re attracted to the style of the case, and appeal of mobile charging, an Away carry-on bag may still be a great choice for you.
 Your carry-on is less likely to exceed the weight limit (or be weighed by airlines to begin with), and since it mostly stays within close proximity, you’re less likely to need location services.